vsg-dev/vsgTutorial/1_SettingTheScene/BuildingVulkanSceneGraph.md

 sudo apt-get install libassimp-dev libfreetype-dev libopenexr-dev
 ~~~

-If you want to use the VulkanSDK instead of distro vulkan package you download it from [LunarG](https://vulkan.lunarg.com/sdk/home):
+If you want to use the VulkanSDK instead of the distro vulkan package, download it from [LunarG](https://vulkan.lunarg.com/sdk/home):

 ~~~ sh
 wget https://sdk.lunarg.com/sdk/download/1.3.239.0/linux/vulkansdk-linux-x86_64-1.3.239.0.tar.gz